 Hamley Western Store & Saddle Shop

 J.J.
-Hamley helped organize the first Pendleton Round-up and the company has provided hundreds of trophy saddles for it.
+Hamley helped organize the first Pendleton Round-up, and the company has provided hundreds of trophy saddles for it.
 58 World Champions have ridden with Hamley Saddles.
 There’s a lot of history here!
-Plus you can get a great bite to eat too.
-What’s not to love about this stop.
+Plus, you can get a great bite to eat too.
+What’s not to love about this stop?

 Staplemans Boots & Leather

-It’s a week long affair every September, with this year completing the 111th year of rodeos.
-In addition to daily rodeo shows, there are parades, Western shows, concerts and tens of thousands of cowboys and cowgirls (even ones from the city, ha!).
+It’s a week-long affair every September, with this year completing the 111th year of rodeos.
+In addition to daily rodeo shows, there are parades, Western shows, concerts, and tens of thousands of cowboys and cowgirls (even ones from the city, ha!).

-The Pendleton Round-up’s website says the Happy Canyon Night Show “is a show depicting the settling of the American West, beginning with a portrayal of the Native American way of life prior to the arrival of the white man, continuing with the arrival of Lewis and Clark, followed by the prairie schooners of the pioneers of the Oregon Trail and concluding with a reenactment of a frontier town’s rollicking main street mishaps.
+The Pendleton Round-up’s website says the Happy Canyon Night Show “is a show depicting the settling of the American West, beginning with a portrayal of the Native American way of life before the arrival of the white man, continuing with the arrival of Lewis and Clark, followed by the prairie schooners of the pioneers of the Oregon Trail and concluding with a reenactment of a frontier town’s rollicking main street mishaps.

 The colorful pageant takes you into the past to relive the experiences of our forefathers.
 The show begins with the portrayal of the early American Indian culture.
 Emigrants, seeking a new life, come to the frontier and soon the two cultures clash.
 Fighting breaks out, then peace comes and the scene changes to that of a wild frontier town.
 The show ends with a patriotic flourish that is unique and not seen anywhere else.
 Don’t miss the retelling of the story of the “Old West” in a way that you will not soon forget!”

 Maybe we need to come back next September to check out the rodeo, the shows and all the fun that surrounds it!